 Our site, like our families, is building daily.
 Please check back soon for more information.

-The Interfaith Hospitality Network of Greater Johnson City, Tennessee (IHNJC) provides a network of churches and community agencies to promote a community response for homeless families with children.
-IHNJC is a Family Promise affiliate.
+Family Promise of Greater Johnson City (FPJC) provides a network of churches and community agencies to promote a community response for homeless families with children.
+FPJC is a Family Promise affiliate.

 In particular, this response provides an opportunity for homeless families to remain together as a family while addressing the challenges that confront them in obtaining housing.
 These families receive counseling, services and opportunities on issues related to each family's specific needs.
 An organized coalition of community churches provide temporary food and shelter for families involved in the Network.

 FPJC serves primarily families from Washington, Carter, Unicoi, Greene, Johnson and the eastern end of Sullivan Counties in Northeast Tennessee.
 A network of 35 different congregations and their volunteers provide food, over night shelter and compassion to homeless families.
 During the day, families are transported to the Day Center where they work on their goals and objectives with case managers and other volunteers.
 The Family Resource Center, located next to the Day Center, provides labs for working on goals, life-skill programs, counseling and many other services brought in from other providers in the community.